 COVER with a clean kitchen towel and wait again until doubled in size.
 Meanwhile, PRE-HEAT the oven to 175 degrees Celsius or 350 degrees Fahrenheit.

 When the dough balls have doubled in size, you can place them in the oven.
 BAKE for 30 minutes, or until golden brown and crispy on the outside.

-We enjoyed this lovely bread with delicious mussels, but this bread complements all kinds of main dishes to be honest.
+We enjoyed this lovely bread with some delicious Italian-style mussels, but this bread complements all kinds of main dishes, to be honest.